Training to failure: a complete guide to the pros and cons

 It seems that while proximity to failure and metabolic fatigue may have some benefits for hypertrophy and muscle growth, the negative compounding effect of residual fatigue may outweigh the benefits.
 It seems that similar results in muscle growth can be seen as long as volume is matched when switching to a submaximal training program.

-Even more so than hypertrophy, high frequency sets to failure is an especially poor strategy when it comes to building strength in the short and long-term.
+Taking your main compound lifts to the point of failure with high frequency (weekly) is an especially poor strategy when it comes to building strength in the short and long-term.

 This is well supported by research.